bradfitz/gomemcache/README.md

 ### Fork notes

 This was forked from the original to add circuit-breaking.

-The following changes were made:

-- ServerSelector.OnResult added as a hook for the circuit-breaking logic
+ServerSelector.OnResult was added as a hook for the circuit-breaking logic, and the ServerList learned how to circuit break on network errors.
+Servers will be removed from circulation and retried with expoential backoff.
-- SetServers removed - we didn't use the ability to set the servers at runtime and it complicated the code
-- Depends on errors.As, so new minimum go version is 1.13

 ## Installing